 - Metal — grief

 In acupuncture, these elements and emotions are also connected to internal organs.
-As they all interact with each other, depending on their balance, they can produce either negative or positive force within the body, also known as yin and yang.
+As they all interact with each other, depending on their balance, they can produce either negative or positive forces within the body, also known as yin and yang.

 How can Acupuncture Help with Anxiety?